Meet Our Team

 Co-founder and Trustee

+“Madad, mehnat aur mannat (help and hard work, good wishes) are never wasted.
+If people achieve their dreams through my work, my dream would be achieved.”
 Abodh began working at his father's blacksmith workshop in Bihar at a young age.
 At 10, he started his own street juice stall and with his first earning bought a Sanskrit grammar book for Rs.
 7.5!
 He further went on to self-fund his high school and college!
+Ha has a Postgraduate Diploma in Leadership Development from Azim Premji University, Bengaluru and his drive toward personal development and community impact has led him to lead all our community activities and bring key on-ground insights to our strategic decisions.

 .jpeg)